tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 The town wasn’t much, but even from a distance, I could tell it was surprisingly pristine.
 As Yasmin, Theo, and I walked down Wasichu’s singular street, a sense of awe embedded itself deep into my gut.

 The Saloon’s porch was weathered, sure, but none of it was outright rotten.
-No holes, no obvious termites chewing through the wood, not one plank out of place.
+No holes, no obvious insects chewing through the wood, not one plank out of place.
 The schoolhouse windows were caked with dust, but none of them were broken.
 We could even read the signs denoting which building was which.
 By my estimation, the paint had to be more than a century old.

 It was incredible.